jiayou-jy/Chartbuilder/tutorials/MakingChartbuilderYours.md

 Save.
 Look, now your title bar is bold.

-Change the display and page title at `Chartbuilder/src/htdocs/index.html`

 I don't like the way the 'light' version of Open Sans looks, so we're going to mostly remove it from the chart.
 That happens at `Chartbuilder/src/styl/chart-renderer.styl`.
 Compare [my version](https://github.com/golfecholima/Chartbuilder/blob/master/src/styl/chart-renderer.styl) with the Chartbuilder [master version](https://github.com/Quartz/Chartbuilder/blob/master/src/styl/chart-renderer.styl).
-(Hint: Don't worry about the missing `.svg-text-sub` that's only present if you want to [add a subtitle][] to your Chartbuilder
+(Hint: Don't worry about the missing `.svg-text-sub` that's only present if you want to [add a subtitle](#add-a-subtitle) to your Chartbuilder.)

+# COLORS
+# FORMATTING
+# ADD A SUBTITLE